sugarchain-project/doc/introduce_sugarchain_2.md

   * The world's fastest PoW blockchain
   * The first Native SegWit (Bech32) by default
   * The most accurate block reward halving and total supply
-  * Fair distribution & volunteer based
+  * Fair distribution and volunteer based
   * one-CPU-one-vote

 ## Long version